 How Desirable Difficulties Exploit This Distinction

 Bjork (1994) called helpful challenges 'desirable difficulties'.
-These slow immediate gains, but improve lasting recall.
-Each difficulty uses storage and retrieval processes uniquely.
+These challenges can slow progress at first, but they improve recall over time.
+Each difficulty uses storage and retrieval processes in its own way.

 Spaced practice works by allowing retrieval strength to drop between practice sessions.
-The gap is not wasted time; it is the condition that makes the subsequent retrieval event maximally productive for storage strength.
+The gap is not wasted time; it is the condition that makes the subsequent retrieval event more useful for storage strength.

 This active recall strengthens memory (Kang, 2016).
 Interleaving forces learners to choose the right method (Rohrer, 2012).
 They identify the problem before solving it (Bjork, 1994).
 This knowledge retrieval improves learning, not just following patterns (Brown, Roediger & McDaniel, 2014).